INITI-Playground/initi-playground-docs/docs/setup/get-started.md

     ![INITI Playground games tab](assets/ui-games.jpg "INITI Playground")

-    **Games tab** is your gateway to the interactive experiences available on your INITI Playground.
-Using this tab, you can browse and launch games either with a mouse or by directly touching the wall.
+    The **Games tab** is where you browse and start interactive experiences available on your INITI Playground.
+Games can be launched using a mouse or by touching the wall.

 === "Settings tab"

     ![INITI Playground settings tab](assets/ui-settings.jpg "INITI Playground")

-    In the **Settings tab** you can customize your system preferences, calibrate touch sensor and manage updates.
-The Settings tab ensures that INITI Playground is always optimized for the best performance and user experience.
+    The **Settings tab** lets you configure system preferences, calibrate the touch sensor, manage system updates, and install or update games from the library.

 </div>